HAIR CARE PRODUCTS (NON-COLORING)

 7138

-While the majority of chemicals in beauty products pose little or absolutely no threat, some have been linked with substantial health problems, such as developmental delays and cancer.
-Chemicals in cosmetics can enter your body through inhalation, ingestion, and the skin, and lead to the same risks as food chemicals, per this site.
+While many chemicals in cosmetics pose little or absolutely no danger, several have been linked with severe medical problems, such as neurological harm and cancer.
+Chemicals in cosmetics enter a person's body through ingestion, inhalation, and internal use, and pose similar risks as food chemicals, per this site.

-Chemicals and contaminants linked to cancer can be found in food, water, and several other ordinary goods.
-But, no type of consumer goods is accountable to less government direction than cosmetics and other personal care products, including Volume Booster.
-While many of the contaminants and chemicals in cosmetics and personal care products in all likelihood pose little risk, subjection to some has been linked to major health problems, such as cancer.
+Chemicals and contaminants associated with cancer can be found in food and several other commonly used goods.
+However, no kind of consumer goods is subject to less government management than cosmetics, including Volume Booster.
+While most of the chemicals in cosmetics and personal care products almost certainly pose little risk, your exposure to some has been associated with significant health concerns, such as cancer.